ABOUT THE JQ ADVOCATES PROGRAM

 I can’t join this cohort, but I’d love to be a part of a future JQ Advocates cohort!
 Is there a waitlist I can join?

 Yes!
-Please email JQ’s Volunteer Manager, Sidney Harrison (she/her), so she can make sure you’re kept up to date on future cohorts.
+Please email JQ’s Director of Community Engagement, Sidney Harrison (she/her), at sharrison@jqinternational.org so she can make sure you’re kept up to date on future cohorts.

 JQ is a 501(c)(3) non-profit organization whose mission is to celebrate and strengthen queer Jewish life through community building, educational programs, and support services creating a joyful and healthy future for LGBTQ+ Jews and their loved ones.